waylonggggg/tp/docs/DeveloperGuide.md

 ### Creating a student

 1. Creating a student
     1. Prerequisites: List all students using the `list` command.
-Multiple students in the list.
+Multiple students in the list. `John Doe` is not in student list.
     2. Test case: `create_s n/John Doe p/98765432 e/e0000000@u.nus.edu a/Raffles Hall 22/B/2`
        Expected: A new student is added to the list.
 The student details are shown in the list.
     3. Test case: `create_s n/John Doe p/98765432`